 The Collaborative Program in Ancient and Medieval Philosophy (CPAMP) brings together doctoral students and faculty from the Department of Philosophy, the Centre for Medieval Studies, and the Department of Classics.
 Throughout the year CPAMP organizes talks and workshops and hosts visiting graduate students and faculty working in ancient and/or medieval philosophy.
 Students enrolled in CPAMP may draw upon the resources of any of the participating units.

-The Modern Philosophy Research Group
+The History of Modern Philosophy Research Group

-The Modern Philosophy Research Group focuses on the period, roughly, from Descartes to Kant.
+The History of Modern Philosophy Research Group focuses on the period, roughly, from Descartes to Kant.
 It meets regularly (usually biweekly) throughout the year to discuss works-in-progress by our own graduate students and faculty.
 Each year the group also organizes a number of talks by external visitors.
 The core faculty affiliated with the group include Donald Ainslie, Karolina Hübner, Martin Pickavé, Marleen Rozemond, and Nick Stang.

 The Jewish Philosophy Research Group